elephantscale/HI-labs/mr-distcache-jars/README.txt

 STEP 6)
 we will run this jar file
   $ cd mr-distcache-1
-  $ hadoop jar a.jar  hi.mr.BillingJSON   billing/in-json   billing/out
+  $ hadoop jar a.jar  hi.mr.BillingJSON   <your name>/billing/in-json   <your name>/billing/out

-Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  billing/out-5)
+Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  <your name>/billing/out-5)

 The above will fail.
 Because the GSON library we are using in our map reduce is missing.

 STEP 7)
 lets run it with GSON lib
   $ cd mr-distcache-1
-  $ hadoop jar a.jar  hi.mr.BillingJSON   -libjars ../lib/gson-1.6.jar   billing/in-json   billing/out
+  $ hadoop jar a.jar  hi.mr.BillingJSON   -libjars ../lib/gson-1.6.jar   <your name>/billing/in-json   <your name>/billing/out

 did mr job complete successfully? inspect program output in terminal

 STEP 8)
 Once the mr job is done, inspect the output file:
-  $ hadoop  dfs -cat billing/out/part-r-00000
+  $ hadoop  dfs -cat <your name>/billing/out/part-r-00000
 or
 Browse HDFS file system.
 Navigate to '/user/<your user name>/billing/out' dir (see ../lab-notes.txt for detailed instructions)